Universiti Teknologi Petronas

 - Computer Science Majors : Accepted

-Fall (known as September Semester), Spring (known as January Semester) and Summer (known as May semester)
+Fall (known as September Semester), Spring (known as January Semester) or Academic Year

 - Civil Engineering

 - Chemical Engineering